joniles/mpxj/mkdocs/docs/howto-read-mpd.md

 # How To: Read MPD files
 Microsoft Project from Project 98 until Project 2003 could read and write schedules as Microsoft Access database files with the extension MPD.
+Versions of Microsoft Project after 2003 can import projects from MPD databases but cannot create or write to them.
+Project 98 crates a database with a schema known as MPD8, which MPXJ does not currently support reading.
+Project 2000 onward uses a schema call MPD9 which MPXJ can read.

-Coincidentally, Microsoft Project Server shares the same database schema as the MPD file format.
-This means that the `MPDDatabaseReader` class can also be used to read data from a Project Server SQL Server database.
+Coincidentally, Microsoft Project Server originally shared the same database schema as the MPD9 file format.
+This means that the `MPDDatabaseReader` class may also be used to read data from a Project Server SQL Server database.

 ## Reading MPD files
 The simplest way to read an MPD file is to use the `UniversalProjectReader`: